 Instructions

-- Sift dry ingredients together in a bowl and set aside.
+- Combine dry ingredients.
+Sift dry ingredients together in a bowl and set aside.

-- In another bowl, combine lemon zest, vanilla extract and sour cream.
+- Make sour cream mixture.
+In another bowl, combine lemon zest, vanilla extract and sour cream.

-- In a mixing bowl, cream together the butter and sugar until light and fluffy.
+- Cream butter and sugar.
+In a mixing bowl, cream together the butter and sugar until light and fluffy.
 Add the eggs one at a time, scraping down the mixing bowl well after each addition and mix until blended.

-- Add dry and wet ingredients alternately to butter-sugar-egg mixture until uniformly incorporated- do not overmix.
+- Combine wet and dry.
+Add dry and wet ingredients alternately to butter-sugar-egg mixture until uniformly incorporated- do not overmix.
+Fold in raspberries.

-- Grease and flour one bundt cake pan (or 2 large loaf pans- or 6-7 mini loaf pans).
+- Grease bundt pan.
+Grease and flour one bundt cake pan.
 Pour batter into pan.
-Bake in a preheated 350 degrees oven for approximately 50 minutes (be sure to lower the baking time if you are making things smaller).
+Bake in a preheated 350 degrees oven for approximately 50-55 minutes.
 The cake is done when a toothpick or skewer inserted in the center comes out clean.
+Remove from oven and allow to cool in pan for about 10 minutes before inverting out onto cooling rack.
 Allow to cool before glazing.

-- For the glaze: Mix all ingredients until smooth.
-Pour over top of cake and serve.
+- Make the glaze.
+Mix all ingredients until smooth.
+Adjust consistency if needed.
+Pour over top of the cooled bundt cake and serve.
 For a thicker glaze use less lemon juice.

 Notes